DUOLabs333/av-forward/README.md

 		Run `./av-forward`.

 	In the guest:
-		* You need lsof, ffmpeg, v4l2loopback-dkms, and v4l2loopback-utils installed.
+		* You need lsof, ffmpeg, pulseaudio, v4l2loopback-dkms, and v4l2loopback-utils installed.
 		Run `sudo ./av-forward`.

 	That's it!
 The webcam will automatically turn off and on, depending on whether the guest is actively using it.